MicrosoftDocs/visualstudio-docs/docs/test/using-different-web-browsers-with-coded-ui-tests.md

     2. For **Common Language Runtime Exceptions**, uncheck **User-unhandled**.

 ##  <a name="generate"></a> *I don't see the option to change BrowserWindow.CurrentBrowser in the coded UI test.*

- You might be using a version of [!INCLUDE[vs2011_first](../test/includes/vs2011_first_md.md)] that does not support coded UI tests using various web browsers.
+You might be using a version of Visual Studio that does not support coded UI tests using various web browsers.
 To use such coded UI tests, you must use Visual Studio Enterprise.

  *What else should I know?*
  **Notes**